By Simon Toyne

 The travelling doctor system provides lifesaving medical care to riders at Irish road race meetings.
 The circuits vary from three to nine miles in length; too long to staff with grounds crews like they do at BSB rounds, but too short to use a helicopter effectively like at the Isle of Man TT.

+The nature of these courses also makes it difficult to have a fast first response worth a car or ambulance.
 The ‘flying doctors’ chase the warm-up lap and opening lap of each race or practice session at each event as this is historically when most serious incidents tend to occur.

 During racing they park up strategically in radio contact and with helmets on, ready to be scrambled immediately.
 Once on the scene they can assess, triage and begin treatment, and are backed up by response vehicles staffed by experienced doctors and paramedics.